top of page

 Finding a dynamic posture

-A dynamic posture is the opposite of a prescriptive idea of posture (the one in which you may have felt pressure to "stand up straight").
-Posture is not about 'standing up straight' but is about being in alignment and moving with ease.
-Having a dynamic approach to posture is about becoming aware of how your posture is at a particular point in time and then allowing changes to happen by easing into ways of standing, sitting or moving that feel better.
-It's allowing the body to move itself back into balance, rather than forcing it to be something.
+A dynamic posture is the opposite of a prescriptive idea of posture (the one in which you may have felt pressure to 'stand or sit up straight').
+Posture is not about 'standing up straight' but is about being in alignment and moving with ease in whatever activity you're doing.
+Having a dynamic or moving approach to posture allows the body to be in the shape that is most suitable at the time.

 By allowing your posture to be dynamic, you allow yourself the space to get back into balance so that you can move, sit and stand with more mobility and freedom.